Code-Institute-Submissions/rachaelloh-Milestone-Project-1/README.md

 -A navbar brand is also included where the logo of the artist is being placed on the left side of the navbar which links to the home page upon clicking.

 -Footer with icons links to social medias of the artist so that users can find out and follow the artist through other platforms.
-Icons will rotate and change color upon mouseover
+Icons will rotate and change color upon mouseover.

 **(i) Index(Home) Page Features**